mark-watson/PythonAIBook/manuscript/Chess.md

     return alpha
 ```

-The stand-pat score provides a lower bound: if doing nothing (standing pat) already gives us a score $\geq \beta$, the opponent will not allow this position, so we can cut off.
+The stand-pat score provides a lower bound: if doing nothing (standing pat) already gives us a score `\geq \beta`$, the opponent will not allow this position, so we can cut off.
 We only search captures because they are the moves most likely to change the evaluation dramatically.
 Non-capture moves are assumed to not immediately improve our position beyond the stand-pat value, which is usually a good approximation.

 ## Move Ordering